Somalis in Ethiopia: 1884–1960

+In the 1920s and 1930s, there were no permanent Ethiopian settlements or administration in any Somali inhabited land, only military encampments.
+Due to native hostility, the region was barely occupied by Ethiopian authorities, who exerted little to no presence east of Jijiga, until the Anglo-Ethiopian boundary commission in 1934 and the Wal Wal incident in 1935.
+The incident at Wal Wal ignited the Second Italo-Ethiopian War and paved the way for Italy’s occupation of Ethiopia.
+It arose from a dispute over the poorly defined border between Ethiopia and Italian Somaliland.
+Britain and Ethiopia had established a joint boundary commission to clarify the Somali-Ethiopia border.
+However, the commission’s work was incomplete, and disagreements persisted, which left the region’s status ambiguous.

+In 1936, Italian forces had captured Addis Ababa, leading to the military occupation of the Ethiopian Empire and the proclamation of Italian East Africa, which incorporated Ethiopia, Eritrea, and Italian Somaliland.
+In a bid to gain support among the Somali population, the Italians pushed forth their own vision of the Greater Somalia's realization within Italian East Africa.
+By September 1940, Benito Mussolini declared the formation of Greater Somalia into the Italian Empire.

 In 1941, the British entered Italian Somaliland, the Haud and Ogaden and brought the land under its rule with the help of Ethiopian forces.
 Soon after the restoration of Haile Selassie rule, the Haud and Ogaden regions were immediately placed under British military administration until the Anglo-Ethiopian Agreement warranted its sovereignty status in 1944.
 The first nationalist group emerged in May 1943 called Somali Youth Club (later renamed SYL) by thirteenth young Somali nationalists operating its field offices in the Ogaden region, particularly in Jijiga.

 In 1946, following the end of World War II, British Foreign Secretary Ernest Bevin proposed to the Allied Council of Foreign Ministers a plan to place Somali-inhabited territories under British Military Administration.
 The Bevin Plan was rejected, facing strong opposition from the Soviet Union, the United States, and France.
 In 1948, the British administration withdrew from the Ogaden region and, without formal agreement and through covert arrangements, transferred control of the region to Ethiopia.
 Thus, the modern Somali Region was incorporated into Ethiopia.
 In 1955, the British administration withdrew from the Haud, and Ethiopia formally took over the territories.
 In March 1955, the same year, the National United Front (NUF) attempted to retake the Haud and Reserve Area, culminating in series violent clashes and conflicts.